sandy0713/Laboratory-Programs/README.md

 # Laboratory-Programs
-This repopsitory contains all laboratory programs of Java Lab and Software Engineering Lab.
+This repository contains all laboratory programs of Java Lab and Software Engineering Lab.
 :)